Small form factor PC: History

-The acronym SFF originally stood for "Shuttle Form Factor," describing shoebox-sized personal computers with two expansion slots.
+The initialism SFF originally stood for "Shuttle Form Factor," describing shoebox-sized personal computers with two expansion slots.
 The meaning of SFF evolved to include other, similar PC designs from brands such as AOpen and First International Computer, with the word "Small" replacing the word "Shuttle".

 The term SFF is used in contrast with terms for larger systems such as "mini-towers" and "desktops."

 Features

-Small-form factor PC sporting MSI Aero-ITX size graphics card.

 Small form factor computers are generally designed to support the same features as modern desktop computers, but in a smaller space.
-Most accept standard x86 microprocessors, standard DIMM memory modules, standard 8.9 cm (3.5") hard disks, and standard 13.3 cm (5.25") optical drives.
+Most accept standard x86 microprocessors, standard dual in-line memory modules (DIMMs), standard 8.9 cm hard disks, and standard 13.3 cm optical drives.

-However, the small size of SFF cases may limit expansion options; many commercial offerings provide only one 8.9 cm (3.5") drive bay and one or two 13.3 cm (5.25") external bays.
-Standard CPU heatsinks do not always fit inside an SFF computer, so some manufacturers provide custom cooling systems.
+However, the small size of SFF cases may limit expansion options; many commercial offerings provide only one 8.9 cm drive bay and one or two 13.3 cm external bays.
+Standard central processing unit (CPU) heatsinks do not always fit inside an SFF computer, so some manufacturers provide custom cooling systems.
 Though limited to one or two expansion cards, a few have the space for 3/4-length cards such as the GeForce GTX-295.
 Most SFF computers use highly integrated motherboards containing many on-board peripherals, reducing the need for expansion cards.
-As of 2020 many SFF PC cases do not include any expansion bays larger than 2.5 inches (large enough to accommodate SATA SSDs), due to the declining popularity of optical disc drives and 3.5-inch hard drives in the consumer space.
+By 2020, many SFF PC cases no longer included any expansion bays larger than 2.5 inches (large enough to accommodate SATA SSDs), due to the declining popularity of optical disc drives and 3.5-inch hard drives in the consumer space.